okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/index.md

 ## Overview

-Okta Verify is a software-based authenticator created by Okta that supports identity verification through the use of Time-based One-Time passwords (TOTPs) and push notifications.
-Okta Verify is available for download on either Google Play or the Apple App store depending on your mobile device.
-For more information on Okta Verify see the [Okta Help Center](https://help.okta.com/en/prod/Content/Topics/Mobile/okta-verify-overview.htm).
+Okta Verify is a software-based authenticator created by Okta that supports identity verification through Time-based One-Time passwords (TOTPs) and push notifications.
+Okta Verify is available for download on either Google Play or the Apple App store, depending on your mobile device.
+For more information on Okta Verify, see the [Okta Help Center](https://help.okta.com/en/prod/Content/Topics/Mobile/okta-verify-overview.htm).

-Okta Verify is highly customizable and offers different ways to enroll and challenge a user.
-Your app's integration with the embedded SDK depends on which features you want to support.
+Okta Verify is highly customizable and offers different ways to enroll and challenge users.
+Your app's integration with the embedded SDK depends on which features you support.
 This guide details step-by-step how to integrate four flows supported by the embedded SDK and Okta Verify.
 They are:

 * [Enrollment using QR Code](#integrate-enrollment-using-qr-code)
 * [Enrollment using other channels such as email or SMS](#integrate-enrollment-using-other-channels)